runningtoy/openhab-mdi/README.md

 pip3 install -r requirements.txt
 ```

-The script expects the source icons in a sub folder `download` of the script location.
+The script expects the source icons in the input folder.
 [Download the repo as a ZIP](https://github.com/Templarian/MaterialDesign/archive/master.zip) and extract it there first.

 ## Design